kubernetes-sigs/cloud-provider-equinix-metal/README.md

 ### Service Load Balancers

+Equinix CCM supports two approaches to load balancing:

-~~Equinix Metal does not offer managed load balancers like [AWS ELB](https://aws.amazon.com/elasticloadbalancing/) or [GCP Load Balancers](https://cloud.google.com/load-balancing/).
-Instead, if configured to do so, Equinix Metal CCM will interface with and configure external bare-metal loadbalancers.~~
+1. If configured to do so, Equinix Metal CCM will interface with and configure external bare-metal load balancers
+2. If configured to do so, and if the feature is available on your Equinix Metal account, Equinix Metal CCM will interface with and configure external, managed Equinix Metal Load Balancers (EMLB)

-When a load balancer is enabled, the CCM does the following:
+When any load balancer is enabled, the CCM does the following:

 1. Enable BGP for the project
 1. Enable BGP on each node as it comes up
 1. Sets ASNs based on configuration or default
-1. Unless you are using EMLB, for each `Service` of `type=LoadBalancer`:
+1. If you are using bare-metal load balancers, then for each `Service` of `type=LoadBalancer`:
    - If you have specified a load balancer IP on `Service.Spec.LoadBalancerIP` (bring your own IP, or BYOIP), do nothing
    - If you have not specified a load balancer IP on `Service.Spec.LoadBalancerIP`, get an Equinix Metal Elastic IP and set it on `Service.Spec.LoadBalancerIP`, see below
-1. Then, depending on the load balancer implementation:

-   1. If MetalLB, set up the CRDs necessary for MetalLB to create the load balancer and configure it on the relevant nodes
+1. Pass control to the specific load balancer implementation
-   1. If EMLB

-      1. Ensure preferred load balancer metro is configured (make it part of the schema?)
-      1. Create an origin pool per service
-         1. Pool Name, based on service
-         1. Node IP
-         1. Port (the nodeport) - chris's guess
-      1. Reuse or Create load balancer
-         1. Check annotation for load balancer name/metro
-         1. Already exists?
-            1. Yes
-               1. Get the load balancer
-               1. Make sure public port is free
-                  1. If not, do we enable creating new load balancers? $$$$$
-               1. Specify Origin Pool created above
-            1. No
-               1. Create it
-               1. Listener Port (public port requested in Service.Spec.Port)
-               1. Specify Origin Pool created above
-      1. Delete Load Balancer
-         1. Remove origin pool
-         1. Remove listener Port
-         1. If no more listeners, delete load balancer ?
-      1. Update Load Balancer
-         1. Get Origin Pool
-         1. Diff
-         1. Update if needed

-   1. If Kube-vip or empty, do nothing

 #### Service Load Balancer IP